-The popularity of trout fishing in Minnesota continues to grow and anglers want habitat improved on more streams.
 Badly degraded habitat on those trout streams that are most accessible to the public severely limits their productivity and public enjoyment.
-Minnesota Trout Unlimited ("MNTU") will directly enhance or restore degraded habitat on 9.5 miles of priority streams with existing permanent protections.
-We propose to restore or enhance habitat in and along these public waters (in these counties):
+Minnesota Trout Unlimited ("MNTU") will directly enhance or restore degraded habitat on 9.6 miles of priority streams with existing permanent protections.
+In addition, because most trout water has no permanent protection or public fishing access, and the DNR is not addressing the urgent need to protect the finite number of remaining trout streams, we will acquire easements protecting 3 miles of the most important trout streams in the metro and in outstate areas.

-- 1. Amity Creek (St. Louis);
+We will enhance habitat in and along these public waters (in these counties):

-- 2. Vermillion River (Dakota);
+- 1. Vermillion River (Dakota);

+- 2. Hay Creek (Pine);

-- 3. Little Rock Creek (Benton);
+- 3. Midway River (Carlton);

-- 4. Swede Bottom Creek (Houston);
+- 4. Anderson Creek (Carlton);

+- 5. Us-Kab-Wan-Ka River (St. Louis);

+- 6. Stewart River (Lake);

+- 7. Greenwood River (Cook);

+- 8. Cobblestone Creek (Winona);

-- 5. Lynch Creek (Fillmore);
+- 9. Maple Creek (Fillmore);

-- 6. Crooked Creek (Houston):
+- 10. Gribben Creek (Fillmore);

-- 7. Numerous streams statewide (numerous counties); and
+- 11. Numerous streams statewide (numerous counties); and

-- 8. Additional Enhancement of older projects statewide (numerous counties).
+- 12. Additional Enhancement of older projects (numerous counties).